 Learn more about Working with Data in Portals and Connecting a Portal Directly to an External Database.

-To enable users to upload and download documents in your portal, use a!fileUploadField(), a!documentDownloadLink(), and a!documentImage() similarly to how you would in a non-portal interface in Appian.
+To enable users to upload, download, and view documents in your portal, use file upload, document download link, document viewer and document image components similarly to how you would in a non-portal interface in Appian.

 To upload files in a portal, you need:

-To download files in a portal, you need:
+To download or view files in a portal, you need:

 Learn more about Working with Documents in Portals.